dankamongmen/notcurses/README.md

 ### Menus

-Horizontal menu bars are supported, on the top or bottom rows of the screen (menus are bound to a `notcurses` object, not particular `ncplane`s).
+Horizontal menu bars are supported, on the top or bottom rows of the screen.
 If the menu bar is longer than the screen, it will be only partially visible, but any unrolled section will be visible.
 Menus may be either visible or invisible by default; set the `hiding` option to get an invisible menu.
 In the event of a screen resize, menus will be automatically moved/resized.

 ```c